ollieyzhang/ollieyzhang.github.io/_pages/projects.md

 [Robot Learning to Move Like Animals: Sim2Real Transfer of DRL for Quadrupled Robots Learning Locomotion Gaits](../_projects/projects-2.md)
 <div style="text-align:justify;">
-This project aims to reproduce the results presented in the paper titled **[Learning Agile Robotic Locomotion Skills by Imitating Animals](https://xbpeng.github.io/projects/Robotic_Imitation/2020_Robotic_Imitation.pdf)** on our self-designed multi-modal quadruped robot.
+This project aims to reproduce the results presented in the paper titled <a href="https://xbpeng.github.io/projects/Robotic_Imitation/2020_Robotic_Imitation.pdf">Learning Agile Robotic Locomotion Skills by Imitating Animals</a> on our self-designed multi-modal quadruped robot.
 I was involved in this project when I was doing my research internship at Tencent Robotics X Lab and my work mainly focus on the Sim2Real part.
 During my internship, I managed to transfer gaits learned in simulation to the real quadruped robot with a 100% success rate.
 </div>
 <br/>